Bedrock-OSS/bedrock-wiki/docs/blocks/custom-fluids.md

 ## Source Fluid Block

-Below is the source fluid block code.
+Below is the `source fluid block` code.
 To replicate the json, copy and quick replace `template` with your fluid's name.
+When the source block detects air in its surroundings, it replaces it with the `outer fluid block 1`.
+If the source block detects air beneath it, it will also place a `falling fluid block` underneath.

 <CodeHeader>BH\blocks\fluid_template\fluid_template.json</CodeHeader>
 <Spoiler title="Fluid Source JSON">